jfspps/Data-Structures-and-Algorithms/1_Essential_C_and_C++.md

 The array name or literal is essentially a pointer to the first element.
 The expression `*ptr` refers to the _value_ of the first element of the array and is equivalent to `ptr[0]`.
 The expression `*(ptr + 1)` is equivalent to `ptr[1]` and all are examples of 'pointer arithmetic'.

-This next example shows a little about pointer arithmetic and how to free arrays in heap.
+This next example shows some examples about pointer arithmetic and how to free arrays in heap.

 ```cpp
  #include <iostream>